alejandrodnm/blog_posts/2018_03_07_python_library_testing_with_tox_and_travis/python_testing_with_tox_and_travis.md

 To start using tox we need to do three things:

 1. Install tox with `pip install tox`.
-2. Create a setup.py for our package.
+2. Create a setup.py file for our package.
-3. Create a tox.ini file at the same directoty level than the setup.py file.
+3. Create a tox.ini file at the same directory level than the setup.py file.

 ## Install
 The first step is just executing the `pip install tox` command, you can install